Popeyes Vs Raising Canes: Who Makes The Best Chicken Tenders?

 Fans and critics of the chain alike can agree that Raising Cane's chicken is relatively unseasoned.
 Dipping them in its signature Cane's Sauce, rather, is what grants the chain's tenders a robust flavor more typical of fast food.
 It should come as no surprise, then, that Popeyes seasons its chicken more than Raising Cane's.

 For what it's worth, Cane's chicken doesn't taste like mere breaded chicken.
 Rather — and especially with few competing flavor components — a prominent buttermilk flavor introduces at least some complexity.
 Meanwhile, a Cajun spice blend is perceptible in both the chicken and breading at Popeyes.
 My one significant complaint about the seasoning at Popeyes is that my order of spicy tenders didn't even taste perceptibly spicy.
-Instead of, say, some additional hot pepper component, to my palette the spicy tenders seemed to simply incorporate more of whatever provides the default Cajun spice blend with its heat.
+Instead of, say, some additional hot pepper component, to my palate the spicy tenders seemed to simply incorporate more of whatever provides the default Cajun spice blend with its heat.
 Spicy or not, that spice blend is still a bit more interesting than the relative lack of spices at Raising Cane's, giving the edge to Popeyes in a strict seasoning battle.

 Which chain uses better breading?